 The Cinnamon Advisors are experienced Christian leaders who are here to help you as you consider setting up a community project in your area.

-Representing the West Midlands
+and Representing the West Midlands

 Mike Royal leads on Church Engagement for Cinnamon.
 He is also the National Director of TLG which enables churches to work with children and young people at risk of exclusion from school across the UK.
 He has a Masters degree in Black Theology from Birmingham University, and has been married to Viviene for 20 years.